pauljohnston2025/breadcrumb-garmin-light-weight/readme.md

 Donations are always welcome, but not required: paypal.me/pauljohnston2025

 Information on all the settings can be found in [Settings](settings.md)
+note: Map support is disabled by default, but can be turned on in app settings, this is because map tile loading is memory intensive and may cause crashes on some devices.
+You must set `Tile Cache Size` if using maps to avoid crashes.
 Companion app can be found at [Companion App](https://github.com/pauljohnston2025/breadcrumb-mobile.git)
 [Companion App Releases](https://github.com/pauljohnston2025/breadcrumb-mobile/releases/latest)